kuruho/dansuma/README.md

 It is believed to be the mantra increasing your force.

-The name was proposed by [one of the team members](https://github.com/muwattalli/) and soon loved by everybody, even though [another team member](https://github.com/gmacario) is still unable to spell it correctly...
+The name was proposed by [one of the team members](https://github.com/muwattalli/) and soon loved by everybody, even though [at least one team member](https://github.com/gmacario) is still unable to spell it correctly...

 #### Who are the Kuruho team members?